Posterior error bounds for prior-driven balancing in linear Gaussian inverse problems: Numerical experiments

 In the discussion after the proof of \Cref{thm:PD-TLBT bounds}, we observed that the error bounds for the approximate posterior covariance and posterior mean depend on the prior covariance $\PrCov$ and the observation noise precision $\ObsCov^{-1}$.
 In our experiment, we study the dependence on $\PrCov$, by providing three experiments with three differently scaled, rank-deficient prior covariances.
 Let the matrix $\mathbf{P}$ be the unique solution of the reachability Lyapunov equation $\mathbf{A}\mathbf{P} + \mathbf{P}\mathbf{A}^\mathrm{T} = -\mathbf{BB}^\mathrm{T}$ with $\mathbf{B}$ given by the ISS1R benchmark.
 The solution $\mathbf{P}$ exists because the system matrix $\mbf{A}$ is stable \cite[Proposition 4.27]{Antoulas2005Book}.
-We now draw 90 samples from the Gaussian distribution $\mathcal{N}(\mathbf{0},\mathbf{P})$.
+For a detailed explanation of why this matrix can be chosen as the prior covariance, we refer to \cite{Qian2021Balancing}.
+We now proceed as in \cite{2025PD-BT} and draw 90 samples from the Gaussian distribution $\mathcal{N}(\mathbf{0},\mathbf{P})$.
 The empirical covariance of these samples is an approximation of $\mathbf{P}$ of lower rank $s = 89$ and denoted by $\mbf{\Gamma}$.
 The empirical covariance matrix $\mbf{\Gamma}$ is only positive \textit{semi}definite and thus singular.
 The bounds we provide in \cref{sec:Lipschitz bounds,sec:PD_BT_bound} allow for singular prior covariances.
-We refer to the literature \cite{2025PD-BT,Qian2021Balancing} for a detailed explanation of why this choice of prior covariance makes sense.
 For our experiments, we consider the prior covariance to be a multiple $\lambda\cdot\mbf{\Gamma}$ of $\mbf{\Gamma}$ with $\lambda \in \{0.01,1,100\}$.